gwtproject/gwt-site/src/main/markdown/eco/eco-system.md

 # GWT Eco System

+Today, the GWT eco system is not only that, what comes with the framework.
+Usually, projects use a lot of third party libraries to improve there development experience, add features or prefer a different approach to do things.
+But, before we start a little history of GWT, the current state and a foresight:

 ## History

 First and foremost, GWT is a Java to JavaScript transpiler.
-The basic idea is to use a type-safe and object oriented Language to create applications which can ran natively in the browser.
-During development, developers use a bullet-proofed tooling.
-In production the transpiler creates highly optimized JavaScript.
+The basic idea is to use a type-safe and object oriented language to create applications which can ran natively in the browser.
+During development, developers benefit from the existing Java tool chain, powerful IDEs and awesome refactoring abilities.
+In production the transpiler creates highly optimized and obfuscated JavaScript.

-In 2006, as GWT emerges, things were different than today.
-JavaScript really depends on the browser and Java were in an early state of evolution.
+In 2006, as GWT emerges, things were different.
+JavaScript depends on the browser and Java were in an early state of evolution.
 That's one of the reasons why we have permutations and generators in GWT.
 Also there no third-party-libs.
-So everything
-had to be deployed with the framework.
-GWT 2 add a lot of new modules: editor, uibinder, etc. we all use today.
+Everything had to be provided by the framework.
+With GWT 2,  a lot of new modules like: editor, uibinder, etc. were added to the framework.

 Today, things are different.
 Java has evolved.
-New language feature, annotation processors, etc. are state of the art and
+New language feature, annotation processors, etc. are state of the art and the gaps of the JavaScript engines in the browser are no longer a pain point.
+Third party libraries add a lot of things that GWT does not cover or offer an alternative implementation of existing implementations.

-Browsers no longer have such gaps in there JavaScript engines.
-Third party libraries cover a lot of the things the modules does and they add new features to GWT.
-Also, Google transfers the lead the GWT project to an Open Source community.
+Also, Google transfers the lead of the GWT project to an Open Source community.

-Looking at the next generation transpiler from Google (J2CL) there are no longer permutations, generators or modules.
-It is only a transpiler.
-In 2018 the community starts to migrate the GWT modules.
-These modules no longer use generators (instead they use annotation processors) and instead of JSNI (JavaScript Native Interface) JsInterop.
-On the long term, that will enable application to switch to the new transpiler.
+Looking at the next generation transpiler from Google (J2CL) there are no longer permutations, generators or modules available.
+Today, It is only a transpiler.
+In preparation of using this new transpiler and keeping in mind the huge amount of legacy applications the community starts to migrate the GWT modules in 2019.
+These migrated modules no longer use generators (instead they are using annotation processors) and JSNI (JavaScript Native Interface).
+Now, they are using JsInterop.
+On the long term, using this new modules, will enable applications to switch to the new transpiler very smoothly.

 ### List of Modules